fcambus/spleen/README.md

 ## Packages

-Packages are available for the following operating systems:
+Spleen packages are available for:

 - [OpenBSD][9]
 - [NetBSD][10]